EHR Integration Guide: HL7, FHIR and SMART on FHIR Costs

 We integrate healthcare products with Epic, Cerner and other EHRs over HL7, FHIR and SMART on FHIR, with the security and audit trails an integration must carry.
 If you are scoping an EHR integration and need a realistic cost, timeline and approach, our healthcare IT solutions and software integration teams can map it with you.

-Sources: 2026 cost, timeline and standards detail synthesised from published EHR integration guides (TactionSoft, Thinkitive, Invene, OSP Labs) and HL7 FHIR and SMART App Launch specifications.
+Sources: 2026 cost, timeline and standards detail synthesized from published EHR integration guides (TactionSoft, Thinkitive, Invene, OSP Labs) and HL7 FHIR and SMART App Launch specifications.
 Figures are 2026 industry ranges, not quotes; your cost depends on scope, vendor and the number of interfaces.

 FAQ